Six-month review of my 2020 resolutions

 • the patterns.

-I started by doing a big tidy-up of the work table in January 2020; very motivated at the start of the year.
+I started with a big clean-up of the work table in January 2020; very motivated at the start of the year.

 Sewing space photographed on December 28, 2019 - "Shame on me"